mukhtarismo/mukhtarismo/README.md

 # 💫 About Me:
 Aspiring Machine Learning and Software Engineer, passionate about AI driven full stack applications.
-Proficient in Python, JavaScript, React.js, and AWS, with hands-on experience leading projects in machine learning, cybersecurity, and SaaS platforms.
-Currently pursuing a Computer Science degree at Northwestern, with a strong interest in solving real-world problems through technology.
-Dedicated to continuous learning and open to exciting collaborations in tech innovation.
+Proficient in Python, JavaScript, React.js, and AWS, with hands-on experience leading projects in Web Development and Machine Learning Currently pursuing a Computer Science degree at Northwestern, with a strong interest in solving real-world problems through technology.
+Dedicated to continuous learning and open to exciting collaborations.

 ## 🌐 Socials: